cferdinandi/adventure/content/adventures/ready-to-play/mermaid-rescue.md

 ### 5. The West Tower

-{{%encounter order="a" title="An Empty Tower" tips="The *Guide* may choose to scatter some useful items around the space.
+{{%encounter order="a" title="An Empty Tower" tips="The *Game Master* may choose to scatter some useful items around the space.
 A map has been provided to allow for exploration if desired."%}}
 You enter the tower, a narrow, three-story spire with a window on the top floor.
 You quickly search all three floors, and, aside from a few chairs and a desk, find it completely abandoned.
 {{%/encounter%}}